 Women's Health at MTSU is focused primarily on the reproductive health of the female.
 This focus includes the annual gynecology examination.
 If requested, the provider can also help in the selection of birth control method(s).
 During this annual exam a Pap test, gonorrhea/chlamydia screen and breast exam are performed by a physician, physician's assistant or nurse practitioner.
-The American Cancer Society recommends that women begin having PAP tests at the age of 21 or three years after first becoming sexually active.
+The American Cancer Society recommends that women begin having PAP tests at the age of 21.

 The PAP test was first used 50 years ago and has lowered the number of deaths from cancer of the cervix by 70% in the US.
 The Pap test detects changes in the cells of the cervix (the opening of a woman's uterus).
 These changes can lead to cancer.
 The Pap test helps find these changes early, so they can be treated before they become serious.